-I get this question a lot so I thought I’d write a quick post on it.
-The short (and annoying) answer is that it varies based on your goals, but we recommend committing to a minimum of 3 months, especially if it’s your website’s first PPC campaign.
+We get this question a lot, so we thought we’d write a quick post on it.
+The short (and annoying) answer is that initial PPC performance varies based on your goals — but we recommend committing to a minimum of 3 months to really ramp up your results, especially if it’s your website’s first PPC campaign.

 Why 3 months?

 While we run PPC as a long-term strategy for our partners, PPC can work in the short term when you have specific goals in mind.
 Many short-term strategies include running seasonal sales, offering new promotions, or wanting to increase traffic volume for an event.